Documents Needed to Apply for Italian Dual Citizenship

 A COMPREHENSIVE LIST OF THE DOCUMENTS NECESSARY TO APPLY FOR DUAL CITIZENSHIP

 For many Americans, Italy can be the easiest place to acquire dual citizenship.
 In fact, the eligibility is typically straightforward as Italy has lenient laws recognizing that any individual who can prove their Italian heritage may be eligible for Italian citizenship.
+The first step is to ensure you qualify and meet all of the Italian dual citizenship requirements as required by law.

 Depending on your circumstances, slightly different rules may apply to this eligibility.
 For example, the Constitution of 1948 only recognizes females that were born after 1st January 1948.
 That is to say, a mother or grandmother who was born in Italy before this date is not a viable option when it comes to the application for dual citizenship.